TeaSitta/containerlab/README.md

 # Shell scripts
+Run these from the topology dir, e.g. containerlab/simple-evpn

 `console.sh`  - attach to the docker console of a container, use simple hostname as the argument

 `tail-logs.sh` - tail logs of a docker container, use simple hostname as the argument

+example commands:
+../tail-logs.sh evpn1
+../console.sh ixia1

 # Other stuff

 containerlab/custom-multitool - `docker make` to build the Dockerfile.
-Currently set up to add apks to alpine linux.
+Currently set up to add apks to the Alpine Linux based wbitt/network-multitool:latest.

 lab-dir/cfg-backup.sh - Download running configs and overwrite lab-dir/config/node.txt
 - Currently hard coded node names and junos password